 Departure gate: B7(Terminal 3)

 Departure runway: 02C

 Arrival runway: 07L

 I didn't book this flight until to the last minute and it was exactly around 0415 hrs on the actual day itself.
-As usual when booking on SQ's website, it was not a pleasant experience.
+As usual, when booking on SQ's website, it was not a pleasant experience.
 The bugs which have been around since the launch of this website made me very frustrated.
 In the end, I was relieved and glad that I made it for both of the flights.
 It was my first time doing a return flight on the same day.
-Since young, I had flown a lot of SQ's Boeing 747-400 and it was a great feeling to be flying again before its gone forever.
-I told myself, its now or never!
-The reason why I didn't book earlier was because I had commitment on this day.
+Since young, I had flown a lot of SQ's Boeing 747-400 and it was a great feeling to be flying again before it is gone forever.
+I told myself, it is now or never!
+The reason why I didn't book earlier was that I had a commitment on this day.
 I decided to cancel it and just go for it.
 I didn't sleep at all throughout the night, so I apologized to anyone whom I met especially to the nice and friendly ladies (Wendy and Tracy) as at times I couldn't find the right words.
 (Took longer than usual to reply)

 It was only appropriate that SQ ended the 747-400 revenue service (tribute flight) on the very first route of the 747 to HKG (B747-200).
 Anyway, I felt disappointed that there was no water cannon salute which I was hoping for and a rumoured flypast Marina Bay Sand Hotel was not true after all.
 In addition, I felt that the return flight number should be SQ744 instead of 748, as the number 748 sounds more of the Boeing 747-8.
 Other than that, I was pleased with the events that SQ had arranged.